apidaysnz/apidaysnz/README.md

 Do not commit the "_site" folder (this is ignored in .gitignore).
 GiHub pages automatically generates the site on every commit.

-To view the site go to http(s)://apidaysnz.github.io
+To view the site go to http(s)://apidaysnz.github.io or https://apidays.nz/